qulacs/qulacs/README.md

 ## Install Python library from source

 To install Qulacs optimized for your system, we recommend the following install procedure for faster simulation of quantum circuits, while this requires a compiler and takes time for installation.
+In addition, you can enable or disable optimization features such as SIMD optimization, OpenMP parallelization, and GPU support.

 A binary that is installed via pip command is optimized for Haswell architecture.
 Thus, Qulacs installed via pip command does not work with a CPU older than Haswell.
-If your CPU is newer than haswell, Qualcs built from source shows the better performance.
+If your CPU is newer than Haswell, Qualcs built from source shows the better performance.

 ### Requirement